owenmillera/mcp/readme.md

 MCP server for use with Directus.
 Allows your AI tools to connect to and use your Directus API on your behalf.

-This is an experiment by yours truly (@rijkvanzanten).
-Any and all PRs are more than welcome :)
+This started as an experiment by the dude, the legend, the (@rijkvanzanten) 🙌

 ## Installation